FrankHu-MSFT/Replace-Azure-Doc-URLs-Extension/README.md

 # Replace-Azure-Doc-URLs-Extension
 This extension is currently a WIP.
 This will modify all the URLs with azure-docs and change it to azure-docs-pr

+All the related chrome extension files can be found in : https://github.com/FrankHu-MSFT/Replace-Azure-Doc-URLs-Extension/tree/master/Add%20-PR

+All other folders are for creating images or gifs.

 # Usage

 This will basically add -pr to the azure doc links.
 This plugin will onlly run on github issues.